 What is the cost of Brain Tumour Surgery?

 The brain tumour treatment around the world is usually very expensive but in India, it can be availed at relatively much lower budgets, that too, without any compromises on the credentials of medics or quality of treatment.

-Craniotomy costs around USD 9,000 in India, whereas in the US, it costs around USD 55,400
+Craniotomy costs start from USD 4,000 in India, whereas in the US, it costs starts from USD 55,400

 What does the cost of Brain Tumour Surgery depend on?

 Following are the factors, on which the cost of brain tumour surgery largely depends:

 - The hospital and its type of room patient opts for